OktaEdu/es-delivery-platform/lab-guide/module7-net.md

 OktaHookResponse response = new OktaHookResponse();
 ```

-5. Examine the next code segement (beginning `Line 72`) to gain an understand what is happening.
+5. Examine the next code segment (beginning `Line 72`) to gain an understand what is happening:

 ```c#
 /*